 Academic Research in Marketing and Business School Health: Limiters and Improvement Opportunities

 51 Pages Posted: 21 May 2019 Last revised: 22 Jun 2020

-Date Written: October 01, 2018
+Date Written: October 1, 2018

 on quantity, (2) the weak professional alignment between marketing academics and professionals

 relevant to marketing, and (3) the incentives for marketing academics that have started to

 offer three improvements for increasing the impact marketing can have on business school health.
-These include:

 intrinsic rewards and reducing extrinsic rewards.

 Suggested Citation: Suggested Citation